 Saturday, 29 June 2024

-Dragon 6253 1/35 Tiger I Late production Chapter 5: Gun mantlet and metal barrel
+Tiger I Late production Dragon 6253 Chapter 5: Gun mantlet and metal barrel

 Saturday, 15 June 2024

-Dragon 6253 1/35 Tiger I Late production Chapter 4: Applying ATAK Zimmerit
+Tiger I Dragon 6253 Late production Chapter 4: Applying ATAK Zimmerit

 Saturday, 8 June 2024

-The first steps build up the running gear.
-The lower hull tub is a one-piece affair to which you first add the front tow hook extensions, torsion bars, wheels and rear plate.
-To take advantage of the adjustable torsion bar engineering you simply guide them through the hull and fix them into the curved grooved slots (simulating the real movement range) in small fixings added to the opposite side.
+The first few steps build up the running gear.
+The lower hull tub is a one-piece affair to which you first add the front tow hook extensions, torsion bars, wheels, and rear plate.
+To take advantage of the adjustable torsion bar engineering you simply guide them through the hull and fix them into the curved grooved slots in small fixings added to the opposite side.
 This system allows the torsion bar axle ends to then compress and rebound as they would do on the real vehicle.

 Wednesday, 5 June 2024